DringendUrgentUrgente

 were provided with food parcels and ready-to-eat food rations

 A second important aspect of the help provided by CRS is psychosocial support.
 Many people have lost relatives and friends.
-This leaves hundreds of thousands of people traumatized.
-Our partner organization provides psychological first aid and offers trauma and grief counselling at various locations in the southern part of the Gaza Strip.
+Our partner organization provides psychological first aid and offers trauma and grief counselling at various locations, also for children.

 The support of Caritas Jerusalem: Medical care